libra/website/docs/welcome-to-libra.md

 * Where to learn about new technology, such as the Libra protocol, the Move language, and LibraBFT.
 * How to be part of the community built around this new ecosystem.

+> **Note:** This project is at an early prototype stage.
+The Libra protocol and Libra Core APIs are not final.
+One of the key tasks in evolving the prototype is formalizing the protocol and APIs.
+We welcome experimentation with the software on the testnet, but developers should expect that work may be required to publish applications using these APIs.
+As part of our regular communication, we will publish our progress towards stable APIs.

 ## Move &mdash; A New Blockchain Programming Language

 “Move” is a new programming language for implementing custom transaction logic and "smart contracts" on the Libra Blockchain.
 Because of Libra's goal to serve billions of people one day, Move is designed with safety and security as the highest priorities.